Topic: THEME, PREMISE and AUTHOR PURPOSE

 The Writing Academy

-Rob has published over thirty number one bestselling books on genre fiction writing, freelance writing, motivation, productivity and getting rich and staying thin and healthy.
-When it comes to making a living from writing, making music, and creating film projects, Rob is a man who knows what he's talking about!
+Rob has published over thirty number-one best-selling books on genre fiction authorship, freelance writing, motivation, productivity; getting rich, staying thin and healthy.
+When it comes to making a living from writing, composing music, and creating film projects, Rob is a man who knows what he's talking about!
 You'll enjoy his down-to-earth style and the feeling Rob somehow knows you like a friend!

-They live in their new home, tucked within sight of the beautiful Flinders Ranges - away from it all - with their beloved pets, Wally the dog and the cats: Jessie, Iggy (because he's The Wild One) and Lucky.
+They live miles from anywhere in their beautiful country farmhouse, its eleven acres tucked within inches of the stunning Flinders Ranges, with their beloved pets, Wally the dog and the cats: Jessie, Iggy (because he's The Wild One) and their latest, Lucky.